kit-data-manager/katacoda-scenarios/metastore/step2.md

-Now, we will register our first metadata schema to MetaStore.
+We will now register our first metadata schema to MetaStore.
 Therefore, we need two inputs:

 1. A schema's metadata record containing basic administrative metadata.
 2. The schema itself.